Small society lottery registrations

 If we can’t accept your registration, for whatever reason – for example, if we are not satisfied that your society is non-commercial, we will contact you to confirm this.

-You must tell us how much the lottery raised within one month after each draw using this return form.
+You must tell us how much the lottery raised within three months after each draw using this return form.

 If you have had to postpone a draw/raffle, there is no need to reprint or amend the tickets to reflect the new date.
 We would recommend that anyone purchasing tickets is told clearly what the revised draw date will be, and where you have a website or any social media channels, use these to advertise the new date.
 If anyone who has purchased a ticket does not wish to wait for the new draw date, then you should consider refunding their money.
 In addition, when you submit your return for the draw, please note on that form the original draw date as printed on the tickets, and the date the draw actually took place.